Alfa Romeo Giulietta (2010): Quadrifoglio Verde (2010–2016)

-The Quadrifoglio Verde is the top of the range model with a 1.75 L (1,742 cc) turbocharged TBi engine rated at 235 PS, a lowered ride height (15 mm at the front and 10 mm at the rear), 18-inch alloy wheels and 225/40 R18 tires, an enhanced braking system (330 mm front, 278 mm rear) with calipers painted Alfa red; dark tinted windows, aluminium pedals, cloverleaf badges, leather and microfibre seats plus sports leather seats as an option; dark brushed aluminium dashboard.
+The Quadrifoglio Verde is the top of the range model with a 1742 cc turbocharged TBi engine rated at 235 PS, a lowered ride height (15 mm at the front and 10 mm at the rear), 18-inch alloy wheels and 225/40 R18 tires, an enhanced braking system (330 mm front, 278 mm rear) with calipers painted Alfa red; dark tinted windows, aluminium pedals, cloverleaf badges, leather and microfibre seats plus sports leather seats as an option; dark brushed aluminium dashboard.
 1750 is an engine size which has its roots in Alfa Romeo's history, with 1.75 L engines being used to power some of Alfa Romeo's first cars.

-The UK version was originally marketed as the Giulietta Cloverleaf, then Quadrifoglio Verde through '14-'15 before finally being renamed to the Veloce in 2016 until the end of production.
+The UK version was originally marketed as the Giulietta Cloverleaf, then Quadrifoglio Verde through '14–'15 before finally being renamed to the Veloce in 2016 until the end of production.

 2014 update

 At the Geneva Motor Show, Alfa Romeo introduced an updated Quadrifoglio Verde which has a new 1742 cc turbo gasoline direct injection aluminium-block inline-four engine now upgraded to 240 PS at 5750 rpm and 340 Nm of torque at 2000 rpm, with Alfa's TCT 6-speed twin dry clutch transmission borrowed from the Alfa Romeo 4C.
 With the new engine, the Giulietta's flagship can exceed 240 km/h and accelerate from 0 to 100 km/h in 6.0 seconds.

 This new facelifted version was premiered with a limited 'Launch Edition', recognizable by the black-finish on the sills all round.
 It was available in new matt Grigio Magnesio Opaco along with Rosso Alfa and Rosso Competizione.
 Each car has its own numbered plaque.
 Around 700 units were made.